Polemics

 Whether or not the law is itself justified in order to protect the innocents, it is quite another thing to say that in certain pre-defined circumstances it is one of a citizen’s fundamental human rights to evade criminal prosecution.

-Is Australia obligated to maintain Double Jeopardy?
+Is Australia obligated to maintain Double jeopardy?

-The newspaper The Australian reported on the 11th February 2003 that the New South Wales Bar Association president, Bret Walker, declared that Australia would be in breach of its obligations under the International Covenant of Civil and Political Rights if it were to abolish or modify the law known as Double Jeopardy.
+The newspaper The Australian reported on the 11th February 2003 that the New South Wales Bar Association president, Bret Walker, declared that Australia would be in breach of its obligations under the International Covenant of Civil and Political Rights if it were to abolish or modify the law known as Double jeopardy.

 This ‘obligation’ certainly did not turn out to be an impediment to the Blair UK government recently abolishing the law in certain circumstances, perhaps because they were not willing to give the ICCPR as much relevance as others in our community would like it to possess.